 SECOND, we require a deposit of $211.00 USD per person in order to purchase your entrance to Machu Picchu and train ticket.
 You can make you deposit by clicking on the PAYPAL symbols on the top of our home page, or you can click on the PAYPAL symbols on our booking page.

 You can pay in cash at our office (US dollars or Peruvian soles) here in Cusco to avoid the additional 5.5% charged by the Credit Card companies and PayPal.
 We have many ATMs within the historical center to withdraw money.
 You can also pay by PAYPAL online but you will have to pay a 5.5% service charge, charged PAYPAL.
 To pay your balance through PAYPAL, you need to log into your PAYPAL account using our email address firstname.lastname@example.org.

-Unfortunately No. Once the tickets have been bought, the government does not allow any changes, so we cannot change any departure date after the tickets has been purchased.
+Unfortunately No. Once we have bought the tickets for the Inca Trail, the government does not allow any changes, so we cannot change any departure date after we purchase the tickets.
 Tickets are also non transferable nor refundable.
-If you cancel your Machu Picchu Tour, the deposit is lost!
+If you cancel your Lares Trek & 2 day Inca Trail, the deposit non-refundable!

 DEFINITELY!
 You MUST bring your original passport with the SAME passport number you sent us to book your entrance to Machu Picchu, train ticket, other entrances and reservations.
-They will check when you enter Machu Picchu and to board the train.
+The relevent personal will check it when you enter Machu Picchu and board the train

 In case you are renewing your passport or changing your name, please send us a COPY of your old passport to secure your permit, and we can change it when we receive a COPY of your new passport for a fee of $25 USD per person.
 We must have a copy of your old and new passport to make the change.
 Before you change your passport keep a copy of your old one.